Yangshuo Guangxi, China Travel Guide

 Look for Buddhist vegetarian restaurants for truly meat-free dishes; they are rare but present.

-Carry allergy cards translated into accurate Chinese.
+Carry allergy cards interpreted into accurate Chinese.

 Street food vendors have less capacity to adapt dishes for dietary needs due to fast service and limited ingredients.